hellerve/ptolemy/README.md

 # ptolemy

 My reading list.
-Mostly old papers and books, in no particular order.
+Mostly papers and books, in no particular order.
 I am forgetful, so I need this.
 This reading history starts on the brink of 2017, so any interesting things I have encountered before that point in my life will not be included.